intel/zephyr.js/docs/ocf-ble.md

   # Use Ctrl-C to stop the scan once your device is found
   ```

+  Note: If this fails with an input/output error, try running the reset command
+  above again.

 5. Connect Linux to your Arduino 101

   ```